KenKundert/emborg/doc/commands.rst

     $ emborg delete continuum-2018-12-05T19:23:09

 Only one archive can be deleted per command invocation.
-Add ``--latest`` to delete the most recent archive.
+If an archive is not given, the latest is deleted.

+Specifying ``--repo`` results in the entire repository being deleted.

 .. _diff: